t3-oss/create-t3-turbo/README.md

 The Clerk.dev team even made an [official template repository](https://github.com/clerkinc/t3-turbo-and-clerk) integrating Clerk.dev with this repo.

+### Does this pattern leak backend code to my client applications?

+No, it does not.
+The `api` package should only be a production dependency in the Next.js application where it's served.
+The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
+This lets you have full typesafety in your client applications, while keeping your backend code safe.

 ## Quick Start

 To get it running, follow the steps below: